sfepy/sfepy/doc/tutorial.rst

 The equations block is the heart of the *SfePy* problem definition file.
 Here, we are specifying that the Laplacian of the temperature (in the weak formulation) is 0, where ``coef.val`` is a material constant.
-We are using the ``i1`` integral defined previously, over the domain specified by the region Omega.
+We are using the ``i`` integral defined previously, over the domain specified by the region Omega.

 The above syntax is useful for defining *custom integrals* with